mrmanc/mrmanc.github.io/_posts/2014-03-17-using-osx-at-work-behind-a-proxy.md

 published: true
 ---

-Here are some tools I’ve found useful recently to survive using OSX in a locked down corporate environment.
+Here are some tools I’ve found useful recently to work effectively using OSX behind a proxy at work.

 [Command Line Proxy Control](http://tomayko.com/writings/os-x-network-location-support-from-the-command-line)